Walk, Don't Run (instrumental): Critical reception

 Rolling Stone magazine rated the Ventures' version of "Walk, Don't Run" as number 82 on their list of the 100 Greatest Guitar Songs of All Time.

 Walk, Don't Run '64

-"Walk, Don't Run '64" is an updated The Ventures recording that features a guitar style more similar to that of "Misirlou", and is notable for starting with a "fade-in" (as opposed to many songs of the era that ended with a "fade out").
+"Walk, Don't Run '64" is an updated Ventures recording that features a guitar style more similar to that of "Misirlou", and is notable for starting with a "fade-in" (as opposed to many songs of the era that ended with a "fade out").
 In this version, the lead guitarist and bass player from the original switched roles, with Edwards handling the lead parts and Bogle the bass.
 It reached number 8 on the Billboard Hot 100 chart, and number 9 on the Cash Box chart in 1964.
 In Canada, the song reached #24.

 The B-side, "The Cruel Sea", was a version of the Dakotas' 1963 single.
 Both recordings featured Nokie Edwards playing the lead guitar part.

 The recording was used in 2000 for the dancing scene in the Australian movie The Goddess of 1967 by Clara Law.